Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

 \subsection{Anytime Optimization}

-As mentioned before, one can always divide the policy twofold.
-When it comes to policy optimization, the system designer can also firstly specify human-understandable strategies ahead of time for $\pi_i^-$.
-The planning and optimization procedures are therefore only responsible for (optimally) ``completing'' the rest $\pi_i^+$.
-In our settings, we have designed several action preferences for specifying $\pi_i^-$ in Section \ref{subsec:restriction}.
-As reported in Table \ref{tab:opt_start_end}, we experiment on starting optimizing the policy from different action restrictions as well as from scratch.
-The program is terminated after a long enough period with no better solutions found.
-It shows that the improvement gained from optimization is much less than that gained by adding good constraints.
-A lesson taken from this table is that, to have better policies, attention should be paid to figuring out helpful constraints or properties that (near-)optimal policies are compatible with, instead of leaving the work to existing optimization tools.
+When it comes to policy optimization, the system designer can also specify human-understandable rules for $\pi_i^-$ in the first place, and the optimization procedures are therefore only responsible for (optimally) ``completing'' the rest $\pi_i^+$.
+Recall that we have designed several action heuristics for $\pi_i^-$ in Section~\ref{subsec:restriction}.
+As reported in Table~\ref{tab:opt_start_end}, we experiment on optimizing the policy from scratch as well as with different action heuristics .
+The program terminates after a sufficiently long period without finding a better solution.
+This indicates that the improvement achieved through optimization is significantly less than that obtained by incorporating effective heuristics.
+A lesson taken from this table is that, to compute better policies, attention should be paid to identifying helpful constraints or properties compatible with the (near-)optimal policies, rather than solely relying on the solver for the entire optimization process.